When I first started in consulting and was trying to get business, I did one thing that made all the difference to my success: I asked for help.

 So when you're feeling stuck or struggling and not sure what to do to get clients or build your consulting business, ask for help.
 Just ask.
 It'll make your life so much easier, and it will enable you to be successful faster.

 If you need my help, I'm here for you.
 I've got a wealth of free content and tools that you can use to help you on your journey.
-If you need more help, or more direct help from me, check out my Get Help page.
-I have a lot of ways I can help you be successful faster.
+Check out my Get Help page to get what you need to succeed.